gtiwari333/spring-boot-web-application-sample/README.md

 - Domain object Access security check on update/delete using custom PermissionEvaluator
 - public home page -- view all notes by all
 - private pages based on user roles
+- Test cases - unit/integration with JUnit 5, Mockito and Spring Test
+- e2e with Selenide, fixtures. default data generated using Spring
+- Architecture test using ArchUnit

 Future: do more stuff
-- Account management, signup
+- Account management with KeyCloak
-- Test cases - unit/integration/e2e with fixtures, default data etc
+- Email
-- Email and background job
+- background jobs with Quartz
+- Liquibase/Flyway change log
-- Markdown editor?
+- Integrate Markdown editor for writing notes
-- elastic search, statistics, dashboard - search into files as well
+- search service using elastic search -- search into uploaded files as well
 - rate limit by IP on public API ( note api )
-- cleanup/freeze core features and split into microservice architecture ( a separate project )
-    - statistics service - dashboard to display popular vs recent - cache the dashboard
-    - search service using elastic search --
-    - note service
-    - public API in separate microservice
-    - user mgmt -> using keycloak ( last )
-    - Docker compose for deployment of microservices
-- Signup using keycloak ?

 ## Screenshots: